dpurnam/scripts/sannyas.wiki/readme.md

 **Usage**:

-Create a local bash script file Simply execute the command below or create a local bash script to do so.
+Simply execute the command below or create a local bash script to do so.

 Use this to enter a sannyas.wiki page manually at a prompt
 ```bash